Is there anything worse than making a meal and your toddler not eating it?

 1. What are they telling you?

-Observe and take note of when in the mealtime your toddler starts to throw the food.
+Observe and take note of when in the mealtime your toddler is throwing food.
 Food throwing often starts after they have eaten some/ a lot of their meal already.
 It can be a sign that they are finished.
 I always recommend that your toddler is fed responsively.
 This means that they tell you they are done, regardless of how much they have eaten of the meal.
-If you think that this is the reason that your little one is throwing their food, then ask them if they are done.
+If you think that this is the reason that your toddler is throwing their food, then ask them if they are done.
 Show them another way to communicate they are finished and end the meal if they continue to throw food.

 2. Role model the behaviour you want